Interferon alfacon-1 Side Effects

 Applies to interferon alfacon-1: subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking interferon alfacon-1:More common
+You should check with your doctor immediately if any of these side effects occur when taking interferon alfacon-1:More common

 - black, tarry stools